 Promising to sling a record-setting amount of throws this Mardi Gras, members of Metairie’s Krewe of Parents have cleared their homes of a combined 436 tons in old toys and other clutter crap that will be tossed to parade goers this Mardi Gras.

-Krewe founders Earl and Heidi LeBlanc hatched the idea this past summer when they were looking for a way to quickly get rid of a mass of old toys.
+Krewe founders Earl and Heidi LeBlanc hatched the idea a few summers ago when they were looking for a way to quickly get rid of a mass of old toys.

 “We tried having a garage sale at first but the number of people coming by just wasn’t there.
 Then we were going to hurl them all into the canal but Heidi kept feeling guilty because it was illegal.
 I didn’t care, but you know how that goes,” said Earl.

 After talking it over for the better part of two days, the couple realized the easiest way to toss the stuff would be over the side of a float.

 “You can be fined thousands of dollars for dumping things just about anywhere in Greater New Orleans, but if it’s thrown from a float it’s totally legal!” said Mr. LeBlanc.

 Earl and Heidi, expecting a very small parade the first year, finally got the necessary permits and put applications online for 150 spots on 10 or 12 floats.
 Within one hour, they had amassed a 46-page waiting list of potential members as thousands of parents from across Greater New Orleans had applied to become part of their krewe.

 Two lucky parents, who are ecstatic to be in that number, can’t wait to help found one of the area’s newest Mardi Gras traditions.